1260 KYA, San Francisco

 Seeking new horizons, the Mike Guerra version of Bobby Mitchell came west to KYA as one of the “East Coast Payola Refugees” in 1961, brought in by program director Les Crane along with Peter Tripp (from WMGM/New York) and — on Mitchell’s recommendation — Tom Donahue, who had also been at WIBG.

 Mitchell and Donahue, in addition to their parallel broadcast careers, became business partners as well, starting out by staging dance hops through their co-owned Tempo Productions, which eventually grew to promote rock concerts, culminating with the final Beatles concert ever, on August 29, 1966, at Candlestick Park.

-In addition, Mitchell and Donahue ran a record company, Autumn Records, which released such national hits as "C'mon and Swim" by Bobby Freeman, and "Laugh, Laugh" and "Just A Little" by The Beau Brummels.
-Coincidentally, each of these records were produced by another popular local disc jockey, Sly Stone of KSOL, working his way up the industry ladder to stardom as leader of Sly & The Family Stone.
+In addition, Mitchell and Donahue ran a record company, Autumn Records, which released such national hits as “C’mon and Swim” by Bobby Freeman, and “Laugh, Laugh” and “Just A Little” by The Beau Brummels.
+Coincidentally, each of these records was produced by another popular local disc jockey, Sly Stone of KSOL, working his way up the industry ladder to stardom as leader of Sly & The Family Stone.